South Pole Telescope: The SPTpol camera

-The second camera installed on the SPT–also designed with superconducting TES arrays–was even more sensitive than the SPT-SZ camera and, crucially, had the ability to measure the polarization of the incoming light (hence the name SPTpol – South Pole Telescope POLarimeter).
-The 780 polarization-sensitive pixels (each with two separate TES bolometers, one sensitive to each linear polarization) were divided between observing frequencies of 90 GHz and 150 GHz, and pixels at the two frequencies are designed with different detector architectures.
+The second camera installed on the SPT–also designed with superconducting TES arrays–was even more sensitive than the SPT-SZ camera and, crucially, had the ability to measure the polarization of the incoming light (hence the name SPTpol).
+The 780 polarization-sensitive pixels (each with two separate TES bolometers, each sensitive to one linear polarization direction) were divided between observing frequencies of 90 GHz and 150 GHz, and pixels at the two frequencies were designed with different detector architectures.
 The 150 GHz pixels were corrugated-feedhorn-coupled TES polarimeters fabricated in monolithic arrays at the National Institute of Standards and Technology.
 The 90 GHz pixels were individually packaged dual-polarization absorber-coupled polarimeters developed at Argonne National Laboratory.
 The 90 GHz pixels were coupled to the telescope optics through individually machined contoured feedhorns.
 The first year of SPTpol observing was used to survey a 100-square-degree field centered at R.A.
 23h30m declination −55d.
 The next four years were primarily spent surveying a 500-square-degree region of which the original 100 square degrees is a subset.
-These are currently the deepest high-resolution maps of the millimeter-wave sky over more than a few square degrees, with the noise level at 150 GHz around 5 micro-Kelvin-arcminute and square root of two deeper on the 100-square-degree field.

 The SPT-3G camera

 In January 2017, the third-generation camera SPT-3G was installed on the SPT.
 Taking advantage of a combination of improvements to the optical system (providing a significantly larger diffraction-limited field of view) and new detector technology (enabling detectors in multiple observing bands in a single pixel), the SPT-3G detector array contains over ten times more sensors than SPTpol, translating almost directly into a tenfold increase in the speed with which the telescope and camera can map a patch of sky to a given noise level.
 The camera consists of over 16,000 detectors, split evenly between 90, 150, and 220 GHz.

-In 2018, a new survey began using the SPT-3G camera.
-This survey was to cover 1500 square degrees to a depth of < 3 micro-Kelvin-arcminute at 150 GHz.
-Significantly, this field overlaps completely with the BICEP Array observing field, enabling joint analyses of SPT and BICEP data which will deliver significantly better constraints on a potential signal from primordial gravitational waves than either instrument can provide alone.
+Since 2019, the SPT-3G camera has been used to survey nearly 10,000 square degrees of the Southern Sky to very low noise levels.
+The SPT-3G Main, or Winter, Field is a 1500-square-degree patch of sky that overlaps with the BICEP Array observing field, enabling joint analyses of SPT and BICEP data which will deliver significantly better constraints on a potential signal from primordial gravitational waves than either instrument can provide alone.
+As of the end of 2025, SPT-3G has been used to survey this field eight months out of the year for six years.
+When not observing the Main field, the SPT-3G camera has been used to survey the rest of the sky available from the South Pole at reasonable observing elevation and low Galactic contamination, totaling roughly another 8500 square degrees.